 Carrot sticks (or baby carrots if you don’t want the hassle of slicing carrots) with hummus.
 Try the different coloured carrots you can get now for even more variety.

-So if you find yourself dipping into the biscuit barrel or reaching for the “charity chocolates” set yourself up with a few of these options and see how you feel at the end of the week.
+So, set yourself up with a few of these options and see how you feel at the end of a couple of weeks.